 Oona King referred to the ongoing tension within the party between “fixers” and “reformers” having resurfaced in the debate, while Ken Livingstone compared the referendum to the historical battles between elements of Labour that had opposed Kier Hardie and the right of women to vote, James Callaghan and the payment of child benefit directly to mothers, and John Smith and devolution.
 However, he stopped short of repeating the ‘dinosaurs’ jibe used in other quarters.

 The generational divide reflects that in wider society, with younger voters backing electoral reform, and older voters being more sceptical.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.